Git-Ben/Git-Ben.github.io/_posts/2016-9-2-installation.md

 ---
 layout: post
-title: Installation of the Code 192 Dashboard Designer.
+title: Installation
-description: Learn how to install Code 192 Dashboard Designer in your machine.
+description: Installation of the Code 192 Dashboard Designer.
+Learn how to install Code 192 Dashboard Designer in your machine.
 platform: dashboard-platform
 documentation: ug
 ---